BroadbandForum/usp/specification/e2e-message-exchange/index.md

 USP employs TLS 1.2 as one security mechanism for protection of USP payloads in Agent-Controller message exchanges.
 While traditionally deployed over reliable streams, TLS is a record-based protocol that can be carried over datagrams, with considerations taken for reliable and in-order delivery.
 To aid interoperability, USP endpoints are initially limited to a single cipher specification, though future revisions of the protocol may choose to expand cipher support.

-**R-E2E.30** – USP Endpoints MUST implement TLS 1.2 with the ECDHE-ECDSA-AES128-GCM-SHA256 cipher and P-256 curve.
+**R-E2E.30** – When using TLS to protect USP payloads in USP Records, USP Endpoints MUST implement TLS 1.2 with the ECDHE-ECDSA-AES128-GCM-SHA256 cipher and P-256 curve.

 *Note: The cipher listed above requires a USP Endpoint acting as the TLS server to use X.509 certificates signed with ECDSA and Diffie-Hellman key exchange credentials to negotiate the cipher.*